TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 Due to his inability to more directly act and effect the world, as mentioned above, he is willing to manipulate people in order to groom them for the good of Scadrial.
 However, he does not take pleasure in it, he feels sorrow for their pain and what he made them do, but he does not feel sorrow for making them do what he felt had to be done.
 He does this despite fundamentally believing in human freedom, this contradiction has been observed to cause him internal conflict and guilt.
 For example, he manipulated Wax into his Sword, so that he could fight for the good of Scadrial, by sending the kandra [[Paalm\|Paalm]] in order to effectively groom him into said Sword.
 He made Wax commit many painful actions in the furtherance of his plans for the future of Scadrial.
 He respected Wax's hatred of him, and even when put in peril by the encroaching threat of [[Trell\|Trell]], he continued to try and stop it through other methods.
 This was until he began to feel that Wax was his last choice, in which he came begging.
 In the end, he informed Wax that nobody controls his life, and that he is deeply sorry for making him believe otherwise.
 This shows a degree of utilitarianism in his personality, as he is willing to go against his own moral compass, which advocates for free will for all people, and manipulate individuals against their will, for the greater good of all of Scadrial.
 This does not, however, mean that he feels no pain at having to do this; it also does not mean that he finds any means justified by the good it could potentially do for Scadrial.
+Some individuals, such as Paalm and Wax, have pointed out the hypocrisy in him preaching about free will whilst controlling and manipulating people to fulfil his own desires.

 ## Attributes and Abilities
 >“*… When the Steel Ministry no longer holds sway—men will wish to return to the beliefs of their fathers.
 On that day they will look to the Keepers, and on that day we shall return to mankind his forgotten truths.*”